Asian Salmon (aka Sweet & Savory Salmon)

 Freeze For Later: Complete Step 1, preparing marinade in a gallon-sized freezer bag.
 If the salmon is not already frozen, place it in a separate freezer bag or wrap it tightly in plastic wrap and foil.
 Squeeze all air out of bags, seal, and freeze together as a meal kit.
 You could also include a bag of frozen brown rice and stir fry veggies to complete the kit.

 Prepare From Frozen: Thaw the salmon and marinade in the refrigerator or using the cool water method (submerge sealed freezer bags in cold water until thawed–only about 30 minutes).
-Then, prepare according to Steps 2-6.
+Then, prepare according to Steps 2-5.

 Notes/Tips

 Cooking in Foil: The original recipe called for cooking the salmon in foil.
 If you’d like to do that, place the salmon and marinade in heavy-duty foil, pull up the sides and seal.
 Leave some room inside at the top.
-Bake for about 15 minutes or until done.
+Bake for 15 minutes or until done.
 You may want to use the broiling trick above to caramelize the top more.

 Where We Get Wild Salmon: My favorite frozen wild salmon is from ButcherBox.
 Read my review and check out their latest deal here.